 As the name implies, #1 buck can be used for hunting deer and other game of all sizes at short to medium range – though it may be less effective than the larger 00 buck.
 If shooting in an area filled with small brush and thickets, the dispersion and rapid energy transfer of #1 buck can be more desirable than even a .30-06, unless the range is extreme.

-There is some debate about the best shotgun ammunition for home defense, but #1 buck has a lot to offer those who choose a shotgun for this application.
+There is some debate about the best shotgun ammunition for home defense, but #1 buck has a lot to offer those who choose a shotgun for this application – and Federal #1 buckshot is a popular choice.
 The biggest advantage is a combination of penetration and contact area.
 If 00 buck will shoot through six pieces of drywall and you live in a crowded apartment building, you could cause serious property damage and potential injuries.
 For a lethal round that's less penetrative, the #1 buck will go through less drywall and have more pellets in the shot than the 00.
-There are almost twice as many pellets in a #1 buck load compared to the 00 buck – leading to more wound channels and a greater likelihood of multiple system trauma, which is a known fight stopper.
+When comparing #1 buckshot vs. 00, there are almost twice as many pellets in a #1 buck load compared to the 00 buck – leading to more wound channels and a greater likelihood of multiple system trauma, which is a known fight stopper.